athulkrishnan/athulkrishnan.github.io/README.md

 **Readme**

-Source code to my old personal webpage.
-Built on Bootstrap with [very] basic HTML.
+Source code to my GitHub.io page.
+Written on Bootstrap with basic HTML.

 The new website can be accessed at [www.athulkrishnan.com](http://www.athulkrishnan.com)